fformalik/flex_mof_tools/README.md

 ## Tools/Scripts
   - outcar_check.py: Checks the convergence of the ionic optimization step (energy and forces).
   - interpolation_script.py: Generates intermediate structures based on two POSCAR files.

-## Directory:
-  - CrystGrowthDes_phonon_deformation_correlation: Contains data to reproduce the results of the phonon-deformation correlation analysis.
+  - **CrystGrowthDes_phonon_deformation_correlation**: Contains data to reproduce the results of the phonon-deformation correlation analysis.